-Here at Appian we're really excited to have released our low-code data security feature earlier this year.
+Here at Appian we're really excited to have released our data fabric security feature earlier this year.
 If you're not sure what that is, you're in good company.
 Even our parents just look at us blankly before saying "that's nice, dear" and changing the subject.
 Someone who doesn't love us unconditionally might be more skeptical.

 Honestly, this is very cool stuff, but no one had done it before, so we had to invent a term combining "low-code" with "data security" to describe it.
 This is the difference between science and engineering: when a scientist figures out something no one knew before, they get a Nobel prize.
 When an engineer does something no one's done before, they have an excruciating meeting with the marketing department about branding.
 So forget about the terminology.
 I'll walk you through this and why we're so excited about it.